|Nutrition Facts (per serving)|

 It was made famous by Serendipity 3 in New York City, but you don't have to leave your kitchen or wait in a ridiculously long line to enjoy all of its deliciousness.
 Instead, all you need is a blender to make this happen.
 It is refreshing in the summer, but can be enjoyed any time of the year.

-- Add the ice, whole milk, chocolate syrup, and hot chocolate packets to a blender.
+Add the ice, milk, chocolate syrup, and hot chocolate packets to a blender.
 Use a blender that can easily crush ice or make smoothies.
-Crush until smooth.
+Blend until smooth.

 Drizzle chocolate syrup around the rim of four glasses so that the syrup will drip down the sides.